 Nadi Shodhana pranayama is very important pranayama.
-In which Nadi (pulse) means ‘passage’ or ‘flow of power’ and purification means purification.
+In which Nadi (pulse) means ‘passage’ or ‘flow of power’ and shodhan means purification.
 Pulse treatment means purification of the pulse.
-Pulse purification clears the mast and calms the mind.
+Pulse purification calms the mind.

-Nadi Shodhana: Like another pranayama, pulse resection is also very simple pranayama.
+Nadi Shodhana is like any another pranayama it is also very simple and beneficial.
 The pulse of a human being is a channel providing energy to his body which sometimes gets blocked due to many reasons.
 Pulse purification is a technique for breathing and exhaling that helps to open closed energy channels and keeps the mind calm.
 Let’s know What is Yoga And its Benefits.

 What is Nadi Shodhana Pranayama